fc-thrisp-hurrata-dlm-graveyard/flask-squll/README.md

 http://github.com/thrisp/flask-sqlalchemy

-select squll branch from dropdown is not immediately visible.
+select squll branch from dropdown, if squll is not immediately visible.

 Use is parallel to usage of flask-sqlalchemy, using 'squll' and 'Squll' respectively.